 Employee Financial Benefits

-From a financial standpoint, workplace wellness programs can also reduce the cost of healthcare.
-Healthier people don’t get sick as often, which means less visits to the doctor and less money spent on medications and other healthcare expenses.
+Workplace wellness programs can also reduce the cost of healthcare to employees.
+Healthier people don’t get sick as often, which means fewer visits to doctors and less spent on medications and other healthcare expenses.
 In addition to better health and lower healthcare costs, wellness programs offer many other important benefits, including:

 - Improved mental health, including less depression